TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 1. **Do Now**
     * Students may need more time than usual to fully go through this lesson's Do Now.
 2. **Lesson**
     * Ask students what doing `a[0:2]` in the Do Now did.
         * Define **slicing**: a list operation that gives back a list starting from the index to the left of the colon and going up to the index to the right of the colon.
         * Note that slicing doesn't exist in Snap!
     * Ask students what the list would return if you did `a[1:2]`.
     * Explore the differences between `remove` and `pop`, asking for student input.
-    * Ask students what the plus sign and `append` do?
+    * Ask students what the plus sign and `append` do.
-        * What would happen if you did `append([1, 2, 3])` with the last example in the Do Now?
-    * **Nested List**: a list that is contained within another list.
-Note that it only counts as 1 element.
-        * Ask students the length of this nested list.
-        * Ask students how would we get the length of the inner list
     * Ask students to write down how they would represent a Tic-Tac-Toe board using lists.
         * Create a Tic-Tac-Toe board with students in class.
 3. **Lab**
     * Students practice slicing, adding, and removing elements from some given lists.
     * Students create a single move Tic-Tac-Toe game